sebitir3/OOP-Investment-ePortfolio/README.txt

 The price range filter: the user can input a price range of investments they want to search for.

-A full range should be inputed as "0-100".
-This searches for investments between $0 and $100 inclusive.
-A lower bound range should be inputed as "0-".
-This searches for investments above $0 inclusive.
-An upper bound range should be inputed as "-100".
-This searches for investments below $100 inclusive.
-An exact price should be inputed as "100".
-This searches for investments priced at exactly $100.
+A lower bound and upper bound can be specified to filter the prices of your investments.

+The reset button clears all fields.

+*The lower bound must be lower than the higher bound.

 4) TEST PLAN:
-MENU LOOP TESTING
-Test: if all inputs (buy or b case insensitive, sell or s case insensitive etc.) enter each function ✔
-      enter values outside of the cases; test if loop asks for another option to be entered ✔

 INVESTMENT FUNCTION TESTING:

+GUI:
+Test: if all panels appear as they should and all buttons / interactable components do the tasks below
+      if appropriate confirmation / error messages appear in the consoles of each panel

 Buy
-Test: if input for buying stock is accepted as 'stock' or 's' case insensitive and input for buying mutual fund is accepted as 'mutual fund' or 'm' ✔
-      if symbol is found or not --> if not enter name for new investment, then quantity and price; else enter the quantity and price of the found investment ✔ validate numerical inputs for quanitity and price using helper validate methods making sure price and quantity are larger than 0 ✔
+Test: if symbol is found or not --> if not enter name for new investment, then quantity and price; else enter the quantity and price of the found investment ✔
+      validate numerical inputs for quanitity and price using helper validate methods making sure price and quantity are larger than 0 ✔

 Sell
-Test: if input for selling stock is accepted as 'stock' or 's' case insensitive and input for selling mutual fund is accepted as 'mutual fund' or 'm' ✔
-      if symbol is found or not --> exit function if not found, continue with sell inputs if symbol found validate numerical inputs for quanitity and price using helper validate methods making sure price and quantity are larger than 0 ✔ if list of chosen investment is empty, don't sell ✔
+Test: if symbol is found or not --> exit function if not found, continue with sell inputs if symbol found
+      validate numerical inputs for quanitity and price using helper validate methods making sure price and quantity are larger than 0 ✔ if list of chosen investment is empty, don't sell ✔